 There is an opportunity for a little bit of marketing – highlighting a special or just glowing about how great your business is.
-You want to make sure you highlight something for your future customers to see.
+You want to highlight something for your future customers to see.

-Invite the customer to do something whether that’s coming back to the business or spreading the word.
+Invite the customer to do something, whether returning to the business or spreading the word.

 It is very important that you do reply to those negative reviews.
-Replying shows that the business isn’t just sweeping their problems under the rug and they’re actually taking corrective steps to make sure that situation doesn’t happen again.
-Remember this isn’t just the one person who wrote the review that you’re replying to.
+Replying shows that the business isn’t just sweeping its problems under the rug, and they’re actually taking corrective steps to make sure that situation doesn’t happen again.
+Remember, this isn’t just the one person who wrote the review you’re replying to.
 Anybody who comes across that review is gonna see the response.

 How to respond to negative reviews

-Throw in a little bit of marketing you can actually take that situation and spin it so that your future customers will see that whatever negative experience happens is not the standard for the business.
+Throw in a little bit of marketing to take that situation and spin it so that your future customers will see that whatever negative experience happens is unacceptable for the business.

-Keep it short and sweet you don’t want to go into too much detail.
+Keep it short and swee.
+You don’t want to go into too much detail.
 A rule of thumb is three sentences.
 That should be plenty of time for you to get your point across.
-As a side note make sure you don’t mention the business name!
+As a side note, make sure you don’t mention the business name!
 You don’t want that negative review to be showing up whenever people are looking for your business online.

 This is probably the most important one, make sure that you provide that customer with someone offline that can handle their complaint.
 This will prevent a lengthy public back-and-forth between you and your customer.